 - (iv) Experimental plan.
 The hypotheses or questions to be asked and the methodology to be applied to the proposed research project should be explicitly stated.
 The methodology should include but not necessarily be limited to: - (A) Description of proposed investigations an/or experiments in the sequence in which it is planned to carry them out; - (B) Techniques to be employed including their feasibility; - (C) Kinds of results expected; - (D) Means by which data will be analyzed or interpreted; - (E) Pitfalls which might be encountered; - (F) Limitations to proposed procedures; and - (G) Tentative schedule for conducting major steps for investigations and/or experiments. - (v) Facilities and equipment.
 All facilities, including laboratories, which are available for use or assignment to the proposed research project during the requested period of support, should be described.
 Any materials, procedures, situations, or activities, whether or not directly related to a particular phase of the proposed research, and which may be hazardous to personnel, must be fully explained, along with an outline of precautions to be exercised.
 All items of major instrumentation available for use or assignment to the proposed research project during the requested period of support should be listed.
-In addition, items of nonexpendable equipment needed to conduct and bring the proposed project to a successful conclusion should be listed. - (vi) Budget: Use the revised Budget template for proposal it is in your prelim packet; see Graduate Coordinator.
+In addition, items of nonexpendable equipment needed to conduct and bring the proposed project to a successful conclusion should be listed. - (vi) Budget: Use the revised proposal budget template included in preliminary examination folder.